NareshPS/orb-array/README.md

 # orb-array
-The usage of map, reduce, filter, fill etc. APIs is often verbose. *orb-array* aims to make it *less-verbose*.
+*orb-array* exposes concise APIs to manipulate arrays.

 # Installation
 Browser Installation.
 The module is exported as *orbarr* global variable.